-Specifically, "Fight for Street art" is probably his most recognizable work (it's a tribute to Andy Warhol and Basquiat).
+Specifically, "Fight for Street art" is probably his most recognized work (it's a tribute to Andy Warhol and Basquiat).
 I'm sure you've seen it in a thousand photos.
 You'll find it at 147 Bedford Avenue.

 4. Don't miss the huge mural The Chronicles of New York

-5. Pick yourself up at Café Beit
+5. Stop to recharge your batteries at Café Beit

-6. Visit the Jewish quarter, one of its main attractions
+6. Visit the Jewish Quarter, one of its main attractions

-7. Take a Contrasts Tour
+7. Take a tour of contrasts

 8. Treat yourself to a designer souvenir from Home Coming

-10. Don't miss Williamsburg Bridge
+10. Don't miss the Williamsburg Bridge

-12. The music lover's paradise, Rough Trade
+12. A music lover's paradise at Rough Trade

-How to get organized for your visit
+How to organize your visit